tencentyun/intlcloud-documents/yehe_doc/人工智能/语音识别/SDK 文档/一分钟跑通集成 SDK/iOS/实时语音识别_intl_en.md

 //////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////
 /**
  * Audio stream recognition start
- * @param recognizer Real-Time speech recognition instance
+ * @param recognizer Real-time speech recognition instance
  * @param voiceId `voiceId` of the audio stream, which is the unique identifier
  * @param seq Sequence number of the flow
  */
 - (void)realTimeRecognizerOnFlowRecognizeStart:(QCloudRealTimeRecognizer *)recognizer voiceId:(NSString *)voiceId seq:(NSInteger)seq;
 /**
  * Audio stream recognition end
- * @param recognizer Real-Time speech recognition instance
+ * @param recognizer Real-time speech recognition instance
  * @param voiceId `voiceId` of the audio stream, which is the unique identifier
  * @param seq Sequence number of the flow
  */